-- 1. Benchmarking - Establish and document the pre- and post-rehab baseline energy consumption of each building relative to other similar buildings, by uploading project energy and water use projections data into the EPA's online utility benchmarking platform EPA ENERGY STAR Portfolio Manager. - 2.
-Energy Conservation - Average projected HERS Index ≤ 70; or - $\geq$ 30% projected reduction in pre-rehab energy use - 3.
+- 1. Benchmarking - Establish and document the pre- and post-rehab baseline energy consumption of each building relative to other similar buildings, by uploading project energy and water use projections data into the EPA's online utility benchmarking platform EPA ENERGY STAR Portfolio Manager. - Similar to HUD requirements, a Statement of Energy Design Intent (SEDI) and Energy Data Acquisition Plan is required for new construction and rehab.
+(NEW) - 2.
+Energy Conservation - Average projected HERS Index $\leq$ 70; or - $\geq$ 30% projected reduction in pre-rehab energy use - 3.
 Green Building/Certification Programs - Enterprise Green Communities 2020 (EGC 2020) Certification; or - National Green Building Standard (NGBS) Certification; or - Leadership in Energy and Environmental Design (LEED) Certification. - 4.
 Renewables and Resiliency - Provide Solar PV system to offset annual energy demand for site and interior common area lighting (onsite or offsite renewables) by completing a feasibility study and analysis of return on investment in consultation with CT Green Bank; and/or - Provide Backup power to provide resiliency to Critical Systems, Emergency Lighting, and Access to Potable Water. - 5.
 Operations and Resiliency - Provide Commissioning for the building systems design, including oversight and documentation of equipment installation, start-up, control system integration, testing, adjusting and balancing and facility staff training. - 6.
 Sustainable Development with Digital Literacy and Connectivity - Provide infrastructure for High-speed Broadband internet access to units, free High-speed Broadband wireless internet access to community rooms and evidence of engagement with Internet Service Providers (ISPs) to provide subsidized monthly subscription plans for residents, and document any barriers or hardships that may exist.